DariuszDepta/7DaysWalkingChallenge/README.md

 > 2024-03-21

-This time we base on this: [Ignite CLI Wasm App](https://github.com/ignite/apps/tree/main/wasm)
+This time we are basing on this: [Ignite CLI Wasm App](https://github.com/ignite/apps/tree/main/wasm)

 ### Step 1.
 Delete the old blockchain